manoranjani2002/DevOps-Projects/README.md

-**Greetings!
-I'm Safuvan, an enthusiastic learner with a keen interest in pursuing a career as a Cloud & DevOps engineer.
+**I'm Safuvan, an enthusiastic learner with a keen interest in pursuing a career as a Cloud & DevOps engineer.
 This repository documents my journey from a beginner to an aspiring professional in the realm of DevOps and cloud technologies.
 Through hands-on practice and exploration of various DevOps tools, I'm embarking on a transformative journey aimed at realizing my aspirations in Cloud & DevOps engineering.
 Join me as I navigate through learning experiences, challenges, and growth opportunities on this exciting path towards becoming a proficient Cloud & DevOps practitioner.**